jonasjaeger-sci/mod905/README.rst

 pyretis is a library for running rare event simulations.

-This is the development branch of pyretis.
+This is the master branch of pyretis.